 The confirmation dialog shown above also lets you control the timing of your item's publishing.
 If you uncheck the checkbox, your item will not be published immediately after its review is complete.
 Instead, you'll be able to manually publish it at a time of your choosing once the review is complete.

 After you submit the item for review, it will undergo a review process.
 The time for this review depends on the nature of your item.
-See the FAQ on review times for more details.
+See review times for more details.